-Newly admitted curricular students should complete the Reynolds placement tests and meet with an advising specialist either through the new student orientation program (Refer to First Year Initiatives under the Student Affairs section of this catalog), group advising session or individually during walk-in advising prior to registering.
-The specialist will evaluate the student's career and educational objectives, level of preparation, and developmental needs, and may recommend adjustment of the student's intended curriculum (program plan).
+Newly admitted curricular students should complete the Reynolds placement tests and meet with an advising specialist either through the new student orientation program, a group advising session, or individually during walk-in advising hours prior to registering.
+The specialist will evaluate the student's career and educational objectives, level of preparation, and developmental needs, and may recommend adjustment of the student's intended curriculum (academic program plan).
 Students whose primary language is not English must also complete the Reynolds English Language Proficiency test battery before taking the Virginia Placement Test (VPT) or other placement tests.
-For additional placement testing information, refer to the Student Affairs section of this catalog.

-The Central Admissions and Records Office will evaluate requested advanced standing and transfer credit for curricular students, preferably prior to the student's first registration at Reynolds (see Admissions and Enrollment Advanced Standing section of Classroom and Instructional Policies and Procedures in this catalog).
+The Central Admissions and Records Office will evaluate requested advanced standing and transfer credit for curricular students, preferably prior to the student's first registration at Reynolds (see the Advanced Standing section of Classroom Policies and Procedures in this catalog).